Klyra-project/Klyra/README.md

 }
 ```

-Now, if we run `klyra deploy`, we'll have an up and running project with a database inside & ready to use.
+Run `klyra deploy` again, and your project will be live with a fully configured database.
 <br>
 <br>